Looking for something?

 Seizure management

-You people may find it frightening to see your child having a major seizure.
-Although it may be difficult to stay calm, the majority of seizures do not cause any harm.
-The advice below will reduce any risks and help recovery.
+Seeing your child having a seizure may be frightening, but the majority of seizures do not cause any harm.
+The advice below will help you to provide seizure management and first aid.

 What to do depends on the type of seizure.